fbpx

 Lora Roame

 Lora Roame is a wildlife biologist and artist living and working in the Bay Area.
 Born and raised in Southern California, she draws much of her inspiration from her time spent exploring the oceans and deserts near her home.
-She uses watercolor and graphite to create detailed illustrations of native California wildlife.
+She uses watercolor and digital mediums to create detailed illustrations of native California wildlife.
 Ms. Roame’s passion for the conservation of our local wildlife and wild spaces is reflected in both her art, her career as a biologist, and her volunteer work in her community.
-One of her favorite accomplishments is volunteering with community science groups like the Golden Gate Raptor Observatory, not only helping in the collection of data on migratory raptors in the Marin Headlands, but also in creating artwork and illustrations for their publications and training manuals.
+One of her favorite accomplishments is volunteering with community science groups like the Golden Gate Raptor Observatory where she assists with the collection of data on migratory raptors in the Marin Headlands and creates artwork and illustrations for their publications and training manuals.
 She hopes her work inspires others to discover and get curious about their local wildlife.

 Website: https://www.etsy.com/shop/LoraRoameArt